Pachamama-Eco-Village/.github/profile/README.md

-# PachaMama Community
+# Pachamama Eco Village

 ![PachaMama Logo](https://www.pachamama.com/wp-content/themes/pachamama/images/pachamama-logo.png)

+Welcome to Pachamama Eco Village's organization!

-Welcome to the PachaMama Community organization!
-PachaMama serves as a platform for a deep voyage into healing, self-acceptance, and expansion of consciousness.
+PachaMama is a powerful gateway to profound, transformative growth.
+The ecological, spiritual community of PachaMama located in Costa Rica, is a platform for a deep voyage into healing, self-acceptance, and expansion of consciousness.

 ## About PachaMama